Getting people to join your association is like making a sale. You need to offer them something they want enough that they’re willing to pay for it.

 Build Benefits that Provide a Clear ROI

-The most irresistible member benefits are the ones that help members see a return on investment for their dues.
-Discounts, training, professional opportunities, and other benefits that help members save money or advance their careers are some of the best ways to provide ROI.
-Just be sure not to get stuck solely on financial ROI.
+The most irresistible member benefits are the ones that help members see a return on investment (ROI) for their dues.
+Discounts, training, professional opportunities, and other benefits that help members save money or advance their careers are some of the best ways to earn ROI.
+But it’s important to remember that financial ROI is bigger than numbers.
 Many association members are looking for a different type of value, such as a feeling of belonging or making a difference.

 It’s your association’s job to find out what type of ROI your members are looking for and build benefits that deliver it.
 Those are the benefits that will convince people to join and renew year after year.